fannheyward/telescope-coc.nvim/README.md

     coc = {
         theme = 'ivy',
         prefer_locations = true, -- always use Telescope locations to preview definitions/declarations/implementations etc
-    }
+        push_cursor_on_edit = true, -- save the cursor position to jump back in the future }
   },
 })